Hibatullah Akhundzada: Supreme leader of Afghanistan (2021–present)

 On 3 April 2022, Akhundzada signed a decree banning the cultivation of opium in Afghanistan, with any violators being treated "according to Sharia law."
 The order and transportation of other narcotics were also forbidden.

 On 29 April 2022, Akhundzada urged the world to recognise the Taliban government in a message ahead of the Eid holidays.

 On 7 May 2022, the Ministry for the Propagation of Virtue and the Prevention of Vice published a decree personally approved by Akhundzada, requiring all women in Afghanistan to cover their entire bodies except for their eyes when in public, with the chadaree being the recommended covering.

 On 21 July 2022, Akhundzada issued a decree banning criticism or dissension against the Islamic Emirate among the public.
 It stated that "It is not permissible to make false accusations against officials or to criticize them..."

 On 14 November 2022, he issued orders to the judiciary to enforce Hudud fully and Qisas (corporal) punishments if crimes meet such standards.
 This led to concern that the widespread usage of flogging, amputation, and stoning as punishments could resume.
 A week later, twelve people were publicly flogged in Logar Province, in what was seen as an implementation of Akhundzada's order.
 This was the first confirmed use of the punishment since the Taliban's return to power.

+In January 2025, he warned against "insiders in the government" plotting against each other, warning that "as a result of these divisions, the emirate will collapse and end".
+The contents of the speech was later leaked to BBC News.

 On 23 January 2025, the International Criminal Court's chief prosecutor, Karim Ahmad Khan, announced the submission of arrest warrant applications for Taliban leaders, including Akhundzada and Chief Justice Abdul Hakim Haqqani.
 They are accused of crimes against humanity, specifically the persecution of women and girls, since the Taliban's return to power in August 2021.
 The charges highlight severe restrictions imposed on Afghan females, encompassing bans on education, employment, and public participation.
 The warrants were granted by the ICC on 8 July.

 On 29 September 2025, Akhundzada ordered a nationwide internet shutdown, saying it was his goal to emulate the ban during Mullah Omar's rule.
+However, the internet returned three days later without any explanation.
+According to BBC, cabinet ministers including Abdul Ghani Baradar, Sirajuddin Haqqani and Mullah Yaqoob gathered at the prime minister's office and managed to convince Prime Minister Hasan Akhund to turn the internet back on, leading Akhundzada to back down.